 Below are 4 steps on how to properly paste the Dimo on your Dizi:

 *Paper glue or garlic can be used temporarily as last resort if Erjiao is unavailable.

 Cut open a Dimo (they come in tubes) and cut out a piece that is big enough to cover the Dimo hole

 Wet the outside of the Dimo hole and rub some Erjiao / adhesive on the outside of the Dimo hole.
 This is to stick the Dimo onto the Dizi.
 In the event that Erjiao is unavailable, you can use garlic (vampires beware!) or paper glue as a temporary solution.

 Take the piece of Dimo and prepare to stick on the Dimo hole.
 Make sure the lines on the Dimo is parallel to the length of the Dizi.
 After you stick the Dimo onto the Dizi, adjust the Dimo in such a way that you form creases / wrinkles perpendicular to the length of the Dizi.

 Play the Dizi and tap on the Dimo to adjust the tension of the Dimo.

 Here’s a video we did explaining the whole process:

-Pasting the Dimo requires a bit of practise and patience.
-If you cannot get it the first time, try and try again.
-If all else fails, use any tape for the time being just so that you can get on with your practise.
+Pasting the Dimo requires a bit of practice and patience.
+If you are not able to get it the first time, try and try again.
+If all else fails, use any tape for the time being just so that you can get on with your practice.